zkxs/stationeers/generic/hardsuit/README.md

 1. ~50x more filter lifespan
 2. ~1.5x longer oxygen lifespan
 3. 11 watts less power usage
+4. Reduced water consumption.
+This depends on difficulty.
+On Easy you won't use *any* water.
+On harder difficulties you will still use water, but at a reduced rate.
-4. Only needs CO2 filters: bad atmosphere will be automatically flushed.
+5. Only needs CO2 filters: bad atmosphere will be automatically flushed.
 The suit will beep while it is autoflushing.
-5. Closes and locks your helmet in some (but not all) unsafe environments.
+6. Closes and locks your helmet in some (but not all) unsafe environments.
 See [limitations](#limitations).
-6. Mitigates a Stationeers bug where hot environments cause your oxygen tank to gradually empty into waste.
+7. Mitigates a Stationeers bug where hot environments cause your oxygen tank to gradually empty into waste.

+## Suit Usage Notes
+- Fill your "air" tank with 100% oxygen.
+Optionally, cool it to -10C to reduce the work your AC has to do.
+- Use at least one CO2 filter.
+You do not need other types of filter, so don't waste them here.
+- Your jetpack uses gas by mole, so you can fit more moles in by supercooling the propellant canister.
+Be careful that it doesn't burst if it heats up, though!
+- If you take the suit off the IC will still drain 5 watts.
+If you frequently leave you suit lying around you might want to yank the battery to prevent this.

 ## Assumptions